A-Z of Car Stuff

 As a callow youth getting interested in exotic cars in the ’70s and ’80s I seem to remember Panteras having a bit of a reputation for catching fire.
 Not sure if this was down the dangerous combination of Italian electrics and fuel thirsty V8 engines with maladjusted carbs, a particular design issue or just poor maintenance through Ford main dealers.
 The fact remains that you really don’t see many De Tomaso’s on the road these days.
 Well I don’t see them!

-Facel Vega was intended to be the epitome of French automotive engineering.
+Facel Vega Designer Jean Daninos intended his cars to be the epitome of French automotive engineering.
 Whilst this was a fine aspiration – there was initially no suitably large, powerful and reliable French built engine to power the cars.
 Consequently the Facel Vega flagship model was powered initially in 1954 by the De Soto Firedome Chrysler 4.5 Litre Hemi engine delivering around 180bhp.

 By 1960 engine capacity had gradually been expanded to 6.3 Litres and power had been increased to 360bhp which translated to a top speed for the HK500 model of 147 mph.